BabylonJS/BabylonNative/Documentation/Extending.md

 own repository and including it as a submodule later when the component is ready to share.

-However, if your intent is to create a component to enable functionality without an app to consume it (either because you simply intend to make functionality availbale or because your intended consuming app isn't under development yet), then we recommend adopting the first of the two approaches outlined in the section above: build your component in its own repository from the start, incorporating it into a modified Babylon
+However, if your intent is to create a component to enable functionality without an app to consume it (either because you simply intend to make functionality available or because your intended consuming app isn't under development yet), then we recommend adopting the first of the two approaches outlined in the section above: build your component in its own repository from the start, incorporating it into a modified Babylon